AbdullahTaher93/CodekoTest/README.md

 # CodekoTest

-This is a so simple project, for sell and buy a products. this project contains most of all the CodeKo company technical tests which are required.
+This is a so simple project to buy and sell products. this project contains most of all the CodeKo company technical tests which are required.

 ## Server Side